 A set of principles is no more than a checklist.
 A further key element of the framework needed for assuring responsible AI is a process within which the Principles can be used to guide design.
 The Principles imply this by saying "conduct impact assessment ..."
 (1.4).
 Impact assessment is an approach that originated in environmental contexts.
-It adopts perspectives different from those of the organisation that drives the initiative.
+It adopts perspectives different from or additional to those of the organisation that drives the initiative.
 It is accordingly commonly conducted by other organisations, outside the boundaries of the driving organisation.

 Within the driving organisation, the well-established tools of risk assessment and risk management might fill this role.
 However, their conventional forms are inadequate for the purpose.
 This is because they adopt the perspective only of the organisation that is sponsoring the activity.
 The process includes the identification of stakeholders, but their interests are reflected only to the extent that harm to them may result in material harm to the sponsoring organisation.

-Responsible application of AI is only possible if stakeholder analysis is undertaken in order not only to identify the categories of entities that are or may be affected by the particular project, but also to gain insight into those entities' needs and interests.
+Responsible application of AI is only possible if stakeholder analysis is undertaken in order not only to identify the categories of entities that may be affected by the particular project, but also to gain insight into those entities' needs and interests.
 Note too that the notion of a 'stakeholder' goes beyond the users of and participants in the system.
 People may be affected by a system, and therefore have a stake in it, even if they are what are sometimes called 'usees', outside the system.
 This arises, for example, in the operation of credit-reporting agencies, tenancy and insurance claim data-pools, and criminal intelligence systems.
-Users' dependants, their local communities, population segments and whole economic regions can be usees as well.
+Users' families, their local communities, population segments and whole economic regions can be usees as well.
 In the context of autonomous vehicles, stakeholders comprise a range of users, including individuals whose livelihood is threatened (e.g. taxi-, courier- and truck-drivers), their employers, their unions, vehicle-owners and transport-service-providers; and usee categories, including passengers, occupants of other vehicles, pedestrians, and drivers' dependants.